Skip to content

 1. Select New template.

-3. Add a description that names the workflow, team, or endpoint class the template protects.
+4. Add a description that names the workflow, team, or endpoint class the policy protects.

 Create a separate template when a workflow needs a different risk posture, audit audience, or approval expectation.
 Do not overload one broad template for unrelated endpoint jobs.